 Sean Griffey (05:33)

-Well, you know, it's funny, I always talk about it as almost two exits, right?
+Well, it's funny, I always talk about it as almost two exits, right?
 So about seven years in, we brought in private equity and that was more accidental than intentional.
 And then three years after that, we sold to a strategic and that was very intentional, very much a driven process.
-But if you go back before we brought on the private equity partners who bought, you know, a majority share of the business at the time.
+But if you go back before we brought on the private equity partners who bought a majority share of the business at the time, we were growing at a pretty good rate, but still a relatively small business.
+I think we were a little under 30 million in revenue doing about 25% EBITDA margins.

-and didn't really love them for a number of different reasons.
+We started to get inbound interest from other media companies, from strategics in the space.
+And we had a couple offers in front of us.
+We didn't really love them for a number of different reasons.
 Either didn't think it was the right home or didn't think it made strategic sense or just honestly didn't like the valuations of some of them.
-And so we were planning to on our own for a lot longer when a Falfurious Capital, the private equity company that we partnered with sort of knocked on the door.
+So, we were planning to on our own for a lot longer when Falfurious Capital, the private equity company that we partnered with, sort of knocked on the door.

 Elizabeth Shea (07:24)

 That's so important.
-And a lot of our listeners are contemplating whether or not to go the strategic route or private equity, more of a financial transaction.
-It sounds like you had a very positive experience. you talk about how important that is to be thinking about the fit or the shared vision?
+A lot of our listeners are contemplating whether or not to go the strategic route or more of a financial transaction.
+It sounds like you had a very positive experience.
+Can you talk about how important that is to be thinking about the fit or the shared vision?
 What were the tenets that you looked at before you made that decision?

 Sean Griffey (07:46)

-Well, I mean, think the funniest thing about before we partnered with Falfurious is we didn't run a process, right?
-In a competitive process where we went to markets and got bids and hired a banker the first time.
+Well, the funniest thing about before we partnered with Falfurious is we didn't run a process, right?
+We didn’t run a competitive process where we went to markets and got bids and hired a banker the first time.
 And I wasn't sure that we would ever do that.
-I thought when the time comes, would go find out the real market for us.
-But before, we done that, I had been spending a lot of time.
+I thought when the time comes, we would go find out the real market for us.

 Elizabeth Shea (10:19)

-Yeah, you, you sought out the right thing.
-And I think that's one thing that if a founder didn't have that experience, they've shared on this show that they wish they had because the culture is that much more is super, super important, especially because part of your earn out is probably contingent upon you staying and be successful.
-So I assume, so you kind of want to get along with everybody and not have it be as stressful. well, so how did you educate yourself?
-And you said you looked at market valuations like what process did you go through?
-Did you talk to, did you talk to folks?
-Did you.
+Yeah, you sought out the right thing.
+I think that's one thing that if a founder didn't have that experience, they've shared on this show that they wish they had because the culture is super important, especially because part of your earn-out is probably contingent upon you staying and being successful.
+So, you kind of want to get along with everybody and not have it be as stressful.

 Sean Griffey (10:48)